-- My health care provider explained to me how the video conferencing technology that will be used to affect such a consultation will not be the same as a direct client/health care provider visit due to the fact that I will not be in the same room as my provider.
+- My health care provider explained that the video conferencing technology used to affect such a consultation will not be the same as a direct client/health care provider visit because I will not be in the same room as my provider.

-- I understand that a telehealth consultation has potential benefits including easier access to care and the convenience of meeting from a location of my choosing.
+- I understand that a telehealth consultation has potential benefits, including more accessible access to care and the convenience of meeting from a location of my choosing.

-- I understand there are potential risks to this technology, including interruptions, unauthorized access, and technical difficulties.
-I understand that my health care provider or I can discontinue the telehealth consult/visit if it is felt that the videoconferencing connections are not adequate for the situation.
+- I understand this technology’s potential risks, including interruptions, unauthorized access, and technical difficulties.
+I know that my health care provider or I can discontinue the telehealth consult/visit if it is felt that the videoconferencing connections are not adequate for the situation.

-- I have had a direct conversation with my provider, during which I had the opportunity to ask questions in regard to this procedure.
-My questions have been answered and the risks, benefits and any practical alternatives have been discussed with me in a language in which I understand.
+- I have had a direct conversation with my provider, during which I had the opportunity to ask questions regarding this procedure.
+My questions have been answered, and the risks, benefits, and practical alternatives have been discussed in a language I understand.

 CONSENT TO USE THE TELEHEALTH BY SIMPLEPRACTICE SERVICE

 Telehealth by SimplePractice is the technology service we will use to conduct telehealth videoconferencing appointments.
-It is simple to use and there are no passwords required to log in.
+It is simple to use and no passwords are required to log in.
 By signing this document, I acknowledge:

-- Though my provider and I may be in direct, virtual contact through the Telehealth Service, neither SimplePractice nor the Telehealth Service provides any medical or healthcare services or advice including, but not limited to, emergency or urgent medical services.
+- Though my provider and I may be in direct, virtual contact through the Telehealth Service, neither SimplePractice nor the Telehealth Service provides any medical or healthcare services or advice, including emergency or urgent medical services.

-- The Telehealth by SimplePractice Service facilitates videoconferencing and is not responsible for the delivery of any healthcare, medical advice or care.
+- The Telehealth by SimplePractice Service facilitates videoconferencing and is not responsible for delivering any healthcare, medical advice, or care.

-- I do not assume that my provider has access to any or all of the technical information in the Telehealth by SimplePractice Service – or that such information is current, accurate or up-to-date.
-I will not rely on my health care provider to have any of this information in the Telehealth by SimplePractice Service.
+- I do not assume that my provider has access to any or all of the technical information in the Telehealth by SimplePractice Service – or that such information is current, accurate, or up-to-date.
+I will not rely on my health care provider to have this information in the Telehealth by SimplePractice Service.